 I have fallen in love…in love with the Hoka One One Rincon 3.
-And, thus I feel compelled to write a Hoka Rincon 3 review.
+And, thus I feel compelled to write a Hoka Rincon 3 review to write about how the Hoka Rincon helped my plantar fasciitis and tear.

 (Please note, I am not getting paid to do this review.
 No kickbacks or cuts.
 I just really love this shoe and hope the review helps others with foot issues like me.)